Graphs that contain multiply transitive matchings: Constructions of graphs with a permutable matching

 By Lemma \ref{lem:allautlifts}, if $\Gamma$ is a $G$-arc-transitive graph with $G$-permutable $m$-matching $\M = \{ \{\alpha_i, \beta_i\} : 1 \le i \le m \}$, then $G$ lifts to a group $\widetilde{G}$ of automorphisms of $\Gamma_p$, and it follows that

 is itself a $\widetilde{G}$-permutable $m$-matching of $\Gamma_p$.

 What last these two constructions have in common is that the graphs that are produced are not quasiprimitive on vertices: in each case, the full automorphism group of the graph produced contains an intransitive normal subgroup.
-Moreover, the graphs produced by Construction \ref{const:Kmm} are always locally imprimitive.
+Moreover, the groups $G$ chosen above for the graphs arising from Construction \ref{const:Kmm} are always locally imprimitive.
 It makes sense, then, to study the $G$-arc-transitive graphs that have $G$-permutable matchings that are $G$-vertex-quasiprimitive or $G$-vertex-biquasiprimitive.
 Indeed, such graphs exist.
 The \textit{odd graph} $O_n$ has one vertex for each of the $(n-1)$-element subsets of a $(2n-1)$-element set, and vertices are adjacent if and only if the corresponding subsets are disjoint.
 As the following result shows, there is at least one vertex-quasiprimitive (and, in fact, vertex-primitive) graph with a permutable $m$-matching for every $m \ge 3$.

 \begin{thm} For every $m \ge 3$, the odd graph $O_m$ has degree $m$ and there exists $G \le \Aut(O_m)$ such that $G \cong S_{2m-1}$, $O_m$ is $G$-vertex-primitive, and $O_m$ contains a $G$-permutable $m$-matching. \end{thm}